udacity/cd14706-Azure-AgenticAI-C3-Classroom/lesson-1-building-agents-with-tools-in-python/demo/README.md

 ## Expected Output

-The demo will show:

-1. **Kernel Setup**: Azure services configuration and tool registration
-2. **Available Tools**: List of sports analysis functions
-3. **Demo Scenarios**:
-   - NBA scores retrieval
-   - Player statistics lookup (LeBron James)
-   - NFL team-specific scores (Kansas City Chiefs)
-   - Player search (Patrick Mahomes)
+The script will display the kernel setup process, including the registration of the sports analysis tools.
+It will then show a list of available tools and functions before executing a query to fetch the latest NBA game scores.

 ## Sample Data